sunnychugh/object_detection_cv2_tf_dn/README.md

 -Also in the email there will be links to access real live stream video on browser using **flask python library**.
 Flask only let you access live stream on local network.

 -Link to access live video stream on global network will also be in sent email.
-This task requires the use of **localtunnel(free service) or ngrok(paid service)**.I haven't tried local tunnel on laptop but haven't tried on raspberry pi.
+This task requires the use of **localtunnel(free service) or ngrok(paid service)**.I have tried local tunnel on laptop but haven't tried on raspberry pi.
 Also global streaming can be pretty slow depending upon the network. localtunnel-https://github.com/localtunnel/localtunnel

 -Also when someone will be detected, a message will be sent ot personal registered mobile phone. **Twilio** has been used to send message to mobile, but needs to register on their website first, and also its a paid service.
 Twilio gives trial account to test their services.